 - Ability to act independently, take initiative, and exercise sound judgment

-- Five (5) years of experience in Title IX at a postsecondary institution
+- Some experience working in Title IX at a postsecondary institution

-- Some experience conducting and/or managing Title IX investigations in higher education and employment
+- Some experience conducting and/or managing Title IX investigations

 - Supervisory or management experience

-- Juris Doctorate from accredited law school or Master’s degree or terminal degree in related field
+- Juris Doctorate from accredited law school or Master’s degree in a related field

 - Experience in conducting alternative resolutions, such as mediation, alternative dispute resolution, etc.

-- Experience developing, facilitating, and evaluating educational and training programs in the area of civil rights
+- Experience developing, facilitating, and evaluating Title IX educational and training programs

 - Title IX-specific supervisory or management experience